MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/ci-cd.md

 ## Continuous integration

-Continuous integration is the automating of code multiple times per day in order to have an updated single project.
+Continuous integration is the automating of code multiple times per day to have an updated single project.
 As adoptions scale and a hypothesis gets closer to true innovation at scale, the number of smaller hypotheses to be tested tends to grow rapidly.
 For accurate feedback loops and smooth adoption processes, it's important that each of those hypotheses is integrated and supportive of the primary hypothesis behind the innovation.
-This means that you also have to move quickly to innovate and grow, which requires multiple developers for testing variations of the core hypothesis.
+This requires you to move quickly to innovate and grow, which requires multiple developers for testing variations of the core hypothesis.
 For later stage development efforts, you might even need multiple teams of developers, each building toward a shared solution.
 Continuous integration is the first step toward management of all the moving parts.

 In continuous integration, code changes are frequently merged into the main branch.
 Automated build and test processes make sure that code in the main branch is always production quality.
 This ensures that developers are working together to develop shared solutions that provide accurate and reliable feedback loops.